 Step 3 — Sauté the Vegetables

-Heat 1 tbsp olive oil in a pan.
+Heat 1 tbsp olive oil in the skillet over medium heat.

 Add sliced vegetables and a small pinch of salt.